 From modest beginnings the orchestra has grown to become a major player in the local fine arts scene.
 The orchestra first performed in the cafetorium of Pilot Butte Middle School and numerous other regional venues as COCC did not yet have a performing arts space.
 After the completion of the Pinckney Center for the Arts in 1983, the orchestra concerts were moved to the college campus.
 By the mid 1990's, the orchestra and its audience had outgrown that space and concerts were transferred to the Mountain View High School Auditorium.
 Because of the tremendous groundswell of community support for the COS, this facility soon became inadequate for seating all interested patrons.

 For the 1997-98 season the concerts were again moved to a new location, this time to the 1400 seat Bend High School Auditorium.
 The audience base continued to grow, and within three years, all available seats were taken for both the Saturday and Sunday performance series.
 In the spring of 2000, the orchestra musicians voted 56-0 in favor of adding a third performance to each concert weekend, providing the opportunity for even more individuals to attend.
-The attendance for 2015-2016 was just under 8,300 patrons.
+Our annual season attendance is just under 8,300 patrons.